h2oai/h2o-3/h2o-docs/src/product/data-science/drf.rst

    the **Select Visible** or **Deselect Visible** buttons.

 -  `ignore_const_cols <algo-params/ignore_const_cols.html>`__: Specify whether to ignore constant
    training columns, since no information can be gained from them.
-This option is enabled by default.
+This option is defaults to true (enabled).

 -  `weights_column <algo-params/weights_column.html>`__: Specify a column to use for the observation weights, which are used for bias correction.
 The specified